Dar es Salaam, Tanzania

 Integration with the Host community

-For the refugees fleeing to Dar es Salaam, over half interviewed did not know anyone on arrival in the city.
-Wanting to remain inconspicuous, some chose to purposely not expand their networks too widely, in case of trouble with the authorities (see quote below).
+Over half of the interviewed refugees fleeing to Dar es Salaam did not know anyone on arrival in the city.
+Wanting to remain inconspicuous, some chose to purposely not expand their networks too widely, in case of trouble with the authorities.
 One of the refugees described how they tried to reduce contact to avoid detection:

 So I’m really fearful of totally integrating with them or getting used to them because if I start with my Swahili, I don’t have good Swahili, they would identify who I am.
 So what I normally do, my friends come from the church in [Location X], and my ethnicity.